By training as a mediator, you could help resolve and reach acceptable outcomes from legal, family or employment disputes

 After completing your initial accredited training, you'll usually be supervised by an experienced mediator who will monitor and review your progress in providing professional mediation, until you've been assessed in all the required competences, to receive your full accreditation.

 You'll need to keep your skills and practice up to date throughout your career.
 Accredited mediation training providers usually offer a range of continuing professional development (CPD) opportunities, including specialist training courses, events, workshops, conferences, member resources and online news.
 There are also opportunities to network with other mediators.
-A refresher course is usually required if you don't practise your skills for an extended period.
+Specialist areas, for which you need further training, include special educational needs and disability (SEND).

 The amount of CPD you need to do will vary depending on your area of mediation.
 Some areas, for example family law, will have specific requirements as you'll be working within legal processes.